fcarvalhopacheco/HOW2/1.macos_catalina_setup/myOSsetup.md

   ## 11 - VirtualBOX

-   1. I currently use virtual box to process Shipboard ADCP data, but I will also install some ubuntu version to do all Linux learning that i am planning
+   1. I currently use virtual box to process Shipboard ADCP data, but I will soon start playing with LINUX practices and want to have a dedicated computer for it.

       - Download the VirtualBOX by,
       ```sh